ArctosDB/Arctos-Workflows/.github/ISSUE_TEMPLATE/NMMNH_Locality_Bulkload.md

        - One entry should just have fossil types, fully spelled out, separated by semicolon (no space), in the order listed on the locality sheet.
        - The other entry should be any summary description of specimens provided.
 PUT IN QUOTES so biota remarks can be separated when they are concatonated in data download
    - For Attributes used only by research localities each attribute will only be entered once under the research locality name.
+     - [ ] USGS 7.5 or 15 minute topographic map
      - [ ] Landholder
        - If private, put name of private landholder in remarks.
      - [ ] "TRS township"